Cyprus company formation

 Cyprus company name approval

 The first step is to apply for approval of the desired company name.
-The company name includes the abbreviation Ltd or Limited at the end.
-The name must not be unreasonably similar to the name of an existing company.
+The name must include the abbreviation Ltd or Limited at the end and not be unreasonably similar to an existing company name.

-• Names that include a primary name that is not the small name and/or the surname of one of the directors or shareholders will only be allowed if provided and there are reasonable grounds for accepting them.
+- Names that include a primary name other than the small name and/or the surname of one of the directors or shareholders will only be allowed if provided, and there are reasonable grounds for accepting them.

 Usually, we recommend using unique names and adding the owners’ initials in the front to get Cyprus company name approval from the register more quickly.
-Besides, we have a list of already approved company names, which can be used for immediate Cyprus company registration.
+We also have a list of already approved company names that can be used for immediate Cyprus company registration.

 The name approval procedure takes 1-3 working days.